andrewrk/groovebasin/README.md

 ## Feature Highlights

-* Fast and responsive.
-It feels like a desktop app, not a web app.
+* The web client feels like a desktop app, not a web app.
+It predicts what the server will do in order to hide network lag from the user.

 * Dynamic Mode which automatically queues random songs, favoring songs that have not been queued recently.

 * Drag and drop upload.
 Drag and drop playlist editing.
-Keyboard shortcuts galore.
+Keyboard shortcuts for everything.

 * Lazy multi-core
   [EBU R128 loudness scanning](http://tech.ebu.ch/loudness) (tags compatible